Anti-Inflammatory Effect for Successful Antibiotic (AGP) Alternative

 Opening the door for anyone to enter

-How can anti-inflammatory effects be characterized?
+How can anti-inflammatory effects be characterised?